aleksandarbos/Sound-Recognition-Convo2D-Neural-Network/README.md

 Python + OpenCV 3.0 + Keras lib for Neural Networks

 ### Summary
-The main goal this project is to recognize *(fingerprint)* short audio samples, such as short speech command, whistle, or any other sound from nature and map them to specific action.
+The main goal of this project is to recognize *(fingerprint)* short audio samples, such as short speech command, whistle, or any other sound from nature and map them to specific action.

 ### Motivation